-We welcome applications from candidates who demonstrate the potential and commitment to study Geography at degree level.
-All applications should be made through the Universities and Colleges Admissions Service (UCAS), via their website (www.ucas.ac.uk).
-You can also telephone UCAS on +44 (0)870 1122211.
-Details of application deadlines are available on the UCAS website.
+We welcome applications from candidates who demonstrate the potential and commitment to study geography at degree level.
+All applications should be made through the Universities and Colleges Admissions Service (UCAS).

-Once received, your application will be given careful consideration by our admissions staff and assessed against our selections criteria.
+Once received, your application will be given careful consideration by our admissions staff and assessed against our selection criteria.
 In making decisions on applications, we read all sections of your UCAS form.
-Your personal statement should be a high-quality piece of writing that outlines your interests in geography, your extra-curricular pursuits and something of what makes you distinctive as a person.
+Your personal statement should be a high-quality piece of writing that outlines your interests in geography, your extra-curricular pursuits and what makes you distinctive as a person.

 Typical course content